jdhouseholder/simple-pirate/README.md

 # Simple PIRate 🏴‍☠️🏝️💰

+*Arrrggg, I can't tell what ye be looking for*

 Simple pir in python implemented with numpy!

 Based on *One Server for the Price of Two: Simple and Fast Single-Server Private Information Retrieval*